 |>*0.6 – 0.8||80 Q48h||105 Q48h|

 |<‡0.4||Not recommended||Not recommended|

 The majority of patients will experience some decrease in renal function due to Foscavir administration.
-Therefore it is recommended that creatinine clearance, either measured or estimated using the modified Cockcroft and Gault equation based on serum creatinine, be determined at baseline, 2–3 times per week during induction therapy and at least every one to two weeks during maintenance therapy, with Foscavir dose adjusted accordingly (see Dose Adjustment).
+Therefore it is recommended that creatinine clearance, either measured or estimated using the modified Cockcroft and Gault equation based on serum creatinine, be determined at baseline, 2–3 times per week during induction therapy and once weekly during maintenance therapy, with Foscavir dose adjusted accordingly (see Dose Adjustment).
 More frequent monitoring may be required for some patients.
 It is also recommended that a 24-hour creatinine clearance be determined at baseline and periodically thereafter to ensure correct dosing (assuming verification of an adequate collection using creatinine index).
 Foscavir should be discontinued if creatinine clearance drops below 0.4 mL/min/kg.